 Today, the valley offers a wide variety of animals including the Elk herd introduced into the park in 2001.
 The herd can frequently be seen in grazing peacefully in the fields of the valley, especially just before the sun sets.
 Other wildlife that can be spotted include bear, deer, and turkeys.
-To enjoy this magnificent valley, a primitive campground with 27 first-come, first-serve, sites remains open mid-March through October.
+To enjoy this magnificent valley, a primitive campground with 27 campsites.
+The camp sites have no hook ups but flush toilets and a wash sink is available.
+Revervations are required for the sites which remains open mid-March through October.

 The Cataloochee Creek is formed by PalmerCreek, Little Cataloochee Creek, and Caldwell Fork, all streams that converge to form the river.
 The Cataloochee Creek flows approximately seven miles through open fields and glades within the GSMNP before leaving to empty into Walters Lake an impoundment on the Pigeon River.

 The creek flows trough a gradual change in elevation, creating long runs and riffles as opposed to the pocket waters found in the steeper streams within the GSMNP.
 These long runs provide ample opportunity to show off your long delicate casts and let the flies drift slowly down the stream.
 A good floating fly is advised for these conditions.
 At this point, the creek resembles a river being wide and slow moving.